 Let’s say you have a goal to grow site traffic by 20 percent in one year.
 Your KPIs should include:

 Traffic sources: This metric shows many people are visiting your site via desktop, mobile or tablet.
-Most ecommerce companies are seeing an explosion of mobile traffic – a third of ecommerce sales happen through mobile devices.
+Most online retailers are seeing an explosion of mobile traffic – a third of their sales happen through mobile devices.

 Organic traffic: If you rely heavily on inbound traffic from blogs and SEO, this metric will show how many visitors are finding you from search engines.